World closes borders, restricts travel to contain coronavirus spread

 The kissing of the Blarney Stone, one of Ireland’s oldest tourist traditions, was suspended.

-The global sporting calendar has also been left in tatters with major tournaments cancelled, postponed or forced to continue without spectators.
+The global sporting calendar has also been left in tatters with major tournaments canceled, postponed or forced to continue without spectators.

 But sport’s biggest showpiece, the Olympics, will still proceed as planned, according to Tokyo organizers.